ihaveint/snippetbox/README.md

 This a Golang web application which I'm developing while reading Alex Edwards [Let's go](https://lets-go.alexedwards.net/).
 There might be some differences from the book

+## project URL
+I try to maintain a working version of this project in the following link : [snippets](http://snippets.ihaveint.com)

 ### Prerequisites

 - you need to install [golang-migrate CLI](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate)